• en

 around 1950 │ Inventory no. 006188 SMW

-By Esther Orant, Forum Architecture of the City of Wolfsburg
+By Esther Orant, Forum Architektur der Stadt Wolfsburg

-In the 1920s, the demand for functional, series-produced design for everyday objects was not only represented by the Bauhaus, founded in Weimar in 1919.
-Designs for inexpensive, utilitarian mass-produced products were also created at the Frankfurt Art School as part of the building activity for the so-called "New Frankfurt".
-Christian Dell - dubbed the "lighting architect" in contemporary advertisements - taught in the metal workshops at both schools before designing his famous idell lamps for the Kaiser company.
+In the 1920s, it was not only the Bauhaus, founded in Weimar in 1919, that advocated a functional, series-produced design for everyday objects.
+The Frankfurt art school also produced designs for inexpensive, functional series products as part of the building activities for the so-called "New Frankfurt".
+Christian Dell - dubbed the "lighting architect" in contemporary advertisements - taught in the metal workshops at both schools before designing his famous idell luminaires for the Kaiser company.

 Christian Dell was born in Offenbach in 1893, the son of a master locksmith.
-From 1907 to 1911, he completed an apprenticeship as a silversmith in Hanau, and also attended the state drawing academy there.
-Before his military service in the First World War, he was briefly a journeyman at Henry van de Velde's Grand Ducal Saxon School of Arts and Crafts in Weimar in 1912/13.
-In 1922, Walter Gropius brought the silversmith to the metal workshop of the Bauhaus in Weimar, which was founded in 1919.
-As a master craftsman, his main task was to provide technical instruction to the students.
-Form masters were initially Paul Klee, Oskar Schlemmer, Johannes Itten and finally Lazlo Moholy-Nagy.
-Under the latter, there was an increased turn of the workshop towards industrial design.
+From 1907 to 1911, he completed an apprenticeship as a silversmith in Hanau, where he also attended the state drawing academy.
+Before his military service in the First World War, he was an apprentice at Henry van de Velde's Grand Ducal Saxon School of Arts and Crafts in Weimar for a short time in 1912/13.
+In 1922, Walter Gropius hired the silversmith as a foreman at the metal workshop of the Bauhaus in Weimar, which was founded in 1919.
+As master craftsman, his main task was to provide technical and technical instruction to the students.
+His form masters were initially Paul Klee, Oskar Schlemmer, Johannes Itten and finally Lazlo Moholy-Nagy.
+Under the latter, the workshop turned increasingly towards industrial design.

-When the Bauhaus moved to Dessau in 1925, Dell initially remained in Weimar and worked at the successor institution there, the "Hochschule für Handwerk und Baukunst."
-In 1926, Dell took over as director of the metal workshop at the Frankfurt Art School.
-It was during this period that Christian Dell produced his first successfully produced lighting designs.
-In 1933 he was dismissed by the National Socialists.
+When the Bauhaus moved to Dessau in 1925, Dell initially remained in Weimar and worked at the successor institution there, the "Hochschule für Handwerk und Baukunst".
+In 1926, Dell took over the management of the metal workshop at the Frankfurt art school.
+It was during this time that Christian Dell produced his first successful lamp designs.
+He was dismissed by the National Socialists in 1933.

-The certainly best known model of the series is the desk lamp "6556", which was developed in 1934, listed in the sales catalog for the first time in 1935 and produced until the 1950s.
-Characteristic of the idell lamps is the ball joint between the lamp arm and the reflector shade, which allows flexible alignment of the light cone.
-The special shape of the reflector shade also contributes to the great functional quality of idell luminaires: Due to the decentralized arrangement of the so-called dome, which accommodates the socket for the illuminant, the brightest point of the light cone is not centrally located under the shade, but offset to the front, and disturbing shadows, for example caused by the writing hand, are avoided.
-The lower edge of the shade, which is also asymmetrical, ensures that the bulb is shielded from the eye and thus prevents unwanted glare.
+Certainly the best-known model in the series is the "6556" desk lamp, which was developed in 1934, first listed in the sales catalog in 1935 and produced until the 1950s.
+A characteristic feature of the idell lamps is the ball joint between the lamp arm and reflector shade, which allows the light cone to be flexibly aligned.
+The special shape of the reflector shade also contributes to the high functional quality of idell luminaires: The decentralized arrangement of the so-called dome, which holds the socket for the light source, means that the brightest point of the light cone is not centrally located under the shade, but offset to the front, avoiding distracting shadows, for example caused by a writing hand.
+The lower edge of the shade, which is also asymmetrical, ensures that the light bulb is shielded from the eye, preventing unwanted glare.

 After the war, Dell worked as a self-employed jeweler and silversmith in Wiesbaden, where he died in 1974.